 How does the dry airplane air affect my skin?

 When the air is dry and moisture is not present (such as on an airplane), it looks for moisture wherever it can get it.
 Since the skin holds water within the cells, it is drawn out through a process called osmosis.
-Typically, dry skins will feel drier long after you’ve landed yet oily skins will actually get oilier.
+Typically, dry skin will feel drier long after you’ve landed yet oily skin will actually get oilier.
 (The increase of oil is the way your skin compensates itself to try and establish a moist environment.)
 Regardless of your skin type, airplane air creates an imbalance for your skin when you land.
 Usually, within a day or so, the skin will correct itself but I recommend that you perform a special pre-flight and post-flight skincare routine to restore it back to health more quickly.

 What can be done to prevent airplane dryness?

 Protect your skin with a good sunscreen moisturizer